Innovative Tower Solutions & Line Uprating

 Conclusions

 Composite insulators are probably the most important technical innovation in overhead lines over the past decades.
 Apart from their increasing application in standard line situations to replace porcelain and glass, they have contributed as well to designing compact lines with more aesthetic support structures.
 Both have promoted greater community acceptance of new line projects.
-In addition, due mainly to their excellent mechanical properties, these insulators have also helped line uprating projects, such as conversion of AC to DC as well as stepping up system voltages.
+In addition, due mainly to their excellent mechanical properties, these insulators have also helped line uprating projects, such as conversion of AC to DC as well as stepping up system voltage.

 References